dwhieb/utilities/checklists/node.md

 - [ ] The `"main"` field should point to the entry point for the app (usually `app.js`)
 - [ ] Node engines should be specified in the `"engines"` field

+## Performance

+- [ ] Don't serve static files from Node
+  - Option 1: Use a CDN
+  - Option 2: Proxy server

 ## Security